 Mental health is important, no matter what age you are; however, older adults may experience mental health problems as a result of life stressors that are unique to later life – things like losing the capacity to perform some daily tasks, chronic pain, isolation, and bereavement that can all result in psychological distress for older adults.
 The truth is, a lot of seniors find themselves alone and lacking in human connection as they struggle to stay social, active, and fulfilled.

 Mental illness should not be a normal part of aging and, for a lot of seniors, a retirement home can give them back the connections they need to retire healthy and happily.
-Here are a few of the perks that living in a retirement home in Edmonton can have for your mental health.
+Here are a few of the perks that living in a retirement home in Victoria can have for your mental health.

 Feeling like you belong